Why Linkable Content Wins and How To Create It?

 Ergo, to rise above the rest, your content must make an impact.
 This can be done in two ways –

-More often than not, sharable content is fun, witty, compelling, inspiring, trendy and engaging.
+More often than not, shareable content is fun, witty, compelling, inspiring, trendy and engaging.
 It often resonates with what people know or would want to know more about.

 It gives them something to talk about and connect with their community.

-Buzzfeed, Cracked.com, Reddit, Tumblr etc. have plenty of sharable content on their platform.
+Buzzfeed, Cracked.com, Reddit, Tumblr etc. have plenty of shareable content on their platform.